wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/schedule-resource-optimization-urs-dynamics-field-service/includes/5-define-optimization-schedules.md

 9. Select a goal and click Run Now to trigger an on-demand optimization request.
 10. The optimization request will show the status and details.
 If an exception occurs, select a specific optimization request to open it.
 You can view booking details as well as analytic charts showing how many hours of travel time versus how many work hours are scheduled for this run.

-For additional information on leveraging the schedule board for optimization results: https://docs.microsoft.com/dynamics365/customer-engagement/field-service/rso-schedule-optimization#leveraging-the-schedule-board-to-review-optimization-results
+For additional information, see [Leveraging the schedule board for optimization results](https://docs.microsoft.com/dynamics365/customer-engagement/field-service/rso-schedule-optimization#leveraging-the-schedule-board-to-review-optimization-results).

-For additional information on the booking lock option: https://docs.microsoft.com/dynamics365/customer-engagement/field-service/rso-schedule-optimization#understanding-the-booking-lock-option
+For additional information, see [Booking lock option](https://docs.microsoft.com/dynamics365/customer-engagement/field-service/rso-schedule-optimization#understanding-the-booking-lock-option).